 It is important that concerns are followed up and it is everyone's responsibility to ensure that they are.
-The member of staff should be informed by the DSL what has happened following a report being made.
-If they do not receive this information they should seek it out.
+The member of staff should be informed by the DSL what has happened following a report being made if they are not added as part of the 'team' for the particular concern on MyConcern.
+If they do not receive this information either in person or through notification as part of MyConcern team, they should seek it out.

-If they have concerns that the disclosure has not been acted upon appropriately they might inform the Headteacher or Safeguarding Governor of the school and/or may contact the C-SPA.
+If they have concerns that the disclosure has not been acted upon appropriately, they might inform the Headteacher or Safeguarding Governor of the school and/or may contact the C-SPA.

 Receiving a disclosure can be upsetting for the member of staff and schools should have a procedure for supporting them after the disclosure.
-This might include reassurance that they have followed procedure correctly and that their swift actions will enable the allegations to be handled appropriately.
+At Milford School, this includes reassurance that they have followed procedure correctly and that their swift actions will enable the allegations to be handled appropriately.
+The DSL team also offer counsel to staff should they feel they would benefit at any time.

-In some cases, additional counselling might be needed, and staff should be encouraged to recognise that disclosures can have an impact on their own emotions.
+In some cases, additional support might be needed, and staff should be encouraged to recognise that disclosures can have an impact on their own emotions.
+The DSL team will seek to provide support themselves or where appropriate, from outside organisations.

-Safeguarding concerns and allegations against adults who work with children
+Safeguarding concerns and allegations against adults who work with children - referral to the Local Authority Designated Officer (LADO)